inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

 But what do those keys stay for?

+- `key`, sometimes called `taxonKey`, is the GBIF key of the taxon.
+It is unique among all taxa published on GBIF.
-- `key`, sometimes called `taxonKey`, is the identifier of the taxon within our checklist
+- `taxonID` is the identifier of the taxon within the red list checklist as provided by the authors
 - `nubKey` is the identifier of the taxon within the [GBIF Backbone Taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) dataset, or simply *backbone*.
-The link from the taxon in the red list checklist dataset the taxon in the backbone is done by GBIF automatically behind the scenes while publishing the checklist.
+The link from the taxon in the red list checklist dataset to the taxon in the backbone is done by GBIF automatically behind the scenes when publishing the checklist.
 You can control the match before publication of course, by using the gbif match utility in rgbif (see the vignette [match and download a long species list](https://docs.ropensci.org/rgbif/articles/downloading_a_long_species_list.html))